theHQ/python-wamptest/README.md

 for connecting to an actual router.

 The library creates a class called "wamptest.TestCase" that subclasses from "autobahn.twisted.wamp.ApplicationSession" which will allow it to connect to a router.
-When you call "main" it will iterate through an array of test suites that will do the following
+When you call "main" it will iterate through an array of test cases that will do the following

-  - For each class in test-suites
+  - For each test case in the test cases
     - Connect to the router using an ApplicationRunner
     - Iterate through the tests (any method that start with "test_")
     - Gather pass/fail information